 “There he is!” the front-most guard yells, raising his enchanted crossbow for the fire.

 “Hold it,” Order says, her hand still on the epic weapon’s hilt, but her other hand propping up her chin with a regal distaste.

 The guards hold back as Chaos tears open a portal, allowing himself and Baker Minion a quick escape.

 “Remember this day, puny humans!”
 He finally removes his hat.
 “For it was I Chaos, who stole the trophy this day!
-Now begone with you all, you fat peasants!”
-At that admonition, he disappears into his trans-dimensional portal to who knows where as his sidekick tosses a spare loaf of tainted bread at the guard captain.
+Now begone with you all, you fat peasants!
+You’re all complete losers!
+Ha!”
+At that admonition, he disappears into his trans-dimensional portal to who knows where as his sidekick tosses the final spare loaf of tainted bread at the guard captain before warping into obscurity.

-Order just sighs, appreciating the final echoes of his laughter, simultaneously inspiring and dread-inducing.
+Order just sighs, appreciating the final echoes of The High Overlord’s laughter, simultaneously inspiring and dread-inducing.

 The guard captain rushes up next to her and Redemption, who is now laying out on the grass in a wonderful trance.
 “Ma’am, I had a clear shot.
-Why did you give the order to hold?”
+Why’d you give the order to hold?”
 The guard captain asks, his brown eyes tensed with concern.